Tibet Travel Information

 Personal Equipment:

-A light sleeping bag would be an advantage and Backpack large enough to carry water bottles, a camera, lunch, and extra clothing, Stuff sacks for keeping your gear dry and organized, two water bottles (Nalgene wide mouth bottles are the best), sunscreen lotion, lips guard with a high SPF, Insect repellent, Water purification tablets (Pristine, Biox Acqua or Acqa Mira), Favorite snack food, Books, iPod and cards, etc, Trekking poles, Camera with spare batteries and memory cards, Insurance certificate, toiletries, etc are other needs for your travel.
+A light sleeping bag would be an advantage and a Backpack large enough to carry water bottles, a camera, lunch, and extra clothing, Stuff sacks for keeping your gear dry and organized, two water bottles (Nalgene wide-mouth bottles are the best), sunscreen lotion, lips guard with a high SPF, Insect repellent, Water purification tablets (Pristine, Biox Acqua or Acqa Mira), Favorite snack food, Books, iPod, cards, etc. Trekking poles, Cameras with spare batteries and memory cards, Insurance certificates, toiletries, etc are other needs for your travel.

 Altitude Problem:

 There is no need to be overly worried about altitude sickness or other risks to health during travel in Tibet.
-Some travelers who fly or go overland to Lhasa are likely to experience some symptoms of altitude sickness but in most cases; they are mild and move away after a couple of days in Lhasa.
-Nevertheless, all visitors to Tibet should have knowledge about Altitude Sickness, its cause, prevention, and remedies.
+Some travelers who fly or go overland to Lhasa are likely to experience some symptoms of altitude sickness but in most cases, they are mild and move away after a couple of days in Lhasa.
+Nevertheless, all visitors to Tibet should know about altitude sickness, its cause, prevention, and remedies.

 Other health hazards are sunburn, cold, motion sickness, giardiasis, diarrhea, dysentery, etc. Your travel insurance should be valid in China and cover all expenses incurred due to health exposure.